 Another key change in this generation is the introduction of new Galaxy S23 camera systems.
 Specifically, a 200MP primary camera found exclusively in the Galaxy S23 Ultra.
 Using Samsung’s Isocell HP2 technology, this huge megapixel count also promises 16-to-1 pixel binning down to 12.5MP for low-light capture, Dual Vertical Transfer Gate (D-VTG) to reduce washed-out snaps, and Dual Slope Gain for improved HDR imaging.

 The TDLR is it’s more than just numbers here; the S23 Ultra camera packs the latest and greatest imaging tech Samsung has to offer.
 Having spent plenty of time with the phone’s camera setup, we can’t say we noticed anything approaching a mind-blowing change here.
 The 1/1.3-inch sensor is not really any bigger than the last generation, leaving us with incremental improvements rather than wholesale changes to smartphone light capture.
 That said, the phone’s camera compares well against the Pixel 7 Pro and iPhone 14 Pro Max, particularly regarding HDR and long-range zoom.

 The Samsung Galaxy S23 Ultra packs the latest and greatest camera tech Samsung has to offer.

-In addition, all three feature a new 12MP front-facing camera, including the Galaxy S23 Ultra which previously touted a 40MP affair.
+In addition, all three feature a new 12MP front-facing camera, including the Galaxy S23 Ultra, which previously touted a 40MP affair.
 That’s an ironic change, given Samsung’s focus on pixel count with the rear camera.
-Still, based on some sleuthing of likely parts, the result is probably a sidegrade for the Ultra and an upgrade for the rest.
+Still, based on our time with the phones, the result is a sidegrade for the Ultra and an upgrade for the rest.

 Samsung Galaxy S23 hands-on impressions: More of what we love